triton-inference-server/model_analyzer/README.md

 ## Examples and Tutorials

-See the [Quick Start](docs/quick_start.md) for a guide of how to use Model Analyzer to profile, analyze and report on a simple PyTorch model.
+See the [Single-Model Quick Start](docs/quick_start.md) for a guide of how to use Model Analyzer to profile, analyze and report on a simple PyTorch model.

+See the [Multi-Model Quick Start](docs/mm_quick_start.md) for a guide on how to use Model Analyzer to profile, analyze and report on multiple models running concurrently on the same GPU.

 ## Documentation